Brehtyn/brehtyn/README.md

 for public company repos.

 Feel free to email/contact me with any concerns or for any benevolent reason!
-Appropriate if you have any questions, especially to those related to hiring me or to those looking for any help!
+Appropriate if you have any questions, especially to those looking for any help (or if you are from NASA and in charge of hiring)!

 Thanks for stopping by!
 ❤️ 🐇 ❤️